DataDog/integrations-extras/zfs/README.md

 ## Setup

-The Zfs check is not included in the [Datadog Agent][1] package, so you need to install it.
+The ZFS check is not included in the [Datadog Agent][1] package, so you need to install it.

 ### Installation